 Facebook: 448 with very strong Right Brain Drives (notice it focuses on opposite ends compared to Farmville)

 Twitter: 267 while being pretty balanced but more Right Brain.

 Candy Crush: Fairly Balanced

 And this is just Level 1 Octalysis

-10 years of Gamification study and implementation results in a very robust framework that can become actionable towards driving higher user metrics.
-As people get more and more advanced in Octalysis, they can learn higher levels (up to 5 Levels), which incorporates things like the 4 Experience Phases of a Game, Bartle’s 4 Player Types, as well as a system to determine exactly which game mechanics should be incorporated.
+10 years of Gamification study and implementation resulted in a very robust framework that can become actionable towards driving higher user metrics.
+As people get more and more advanced in Octalysis, they can learn higher levels (up to 5 Levels…there are only a handful of people in the world who know what level 4 and above), which incorporates much more advanced design principles and in-depth analysis.

 Factoring in the 4 Phases of a Player’s Journey